Conference of European Regions with Legislative Power

-REGLEG, or the Conference of European Regions with Legislative Power, is a political network of country subdivisions (regions) in European Union states.
-It consists of representatives of regional governments.
+The Conference of European Regions with Legislative Power (RLEG) is a political network and joint initiative of leading regions in Europe with legislative power, their own system of government, parliament and head of government.
+It primarily consists of representatives of regional governments from European Union (EU) member states.
+The countries of Scotland, Northern Ireland and Wales are members of the conference, and although located in Europe, they are no longer part of the European Union.
 It is not a formal EU institution, and only 73 regions of 8 member states participate.